 - Remove all metal piercings.

-- Do not eat or drink anything (not even water) after midnight the night before your surgery.
+- Do not eat or drink anything (not even water) after 11pm the night before your surgery.

 Morning of Surgery